The Clear Edge

 Time investment: 20 minutes to assess capability gaps across options.

-Criterion 3 - Reversibility (Can We Undo This If Wrong?)
+Criterion 3 – Reversibility: Can You Undo This Business Decision If It Fails?

 The question: Is this permanent, or can we reverse course if results don’t match expectations?